svampkorg/moody.nvim/README.md

     "svampkorg/moody.nvim",
     event = { "ModeChanged", "BufWinEnter", "WinEnter" },
     dependencies = {
-        -- or wherever you setup your HL groups :)
+        -- or whatever "colorscheme" you use to setup your HL groups :)
+        -- Colours can also be set within setup, in which case this is redundant.
         "catppuccin/nvim",
     },
     opts = {